matiasvaleriani/TP0-IS2/README.md

 ## 🗄️ Database

-Currently, the API stores data in a JSON file within the container.
-The data is persisted in the `data` folder in the project directory, ensuring that the data is retained between container restarts.
+Currently, the API uses MongoDB as the database.
+The data is stored in the `data` folder in the project directory, ensuring that the data is retained between container restarts.

 ---